Episode 2: Speed Before Alpha

 Why This Week Matters

 In One Piece terms, this was the navigator-and-logbook week.
-The ship was not just seaworthy now.
+The ship was more than seaworthy now.
 It had instruments.

 - realism audits